ayoajuwon1/ayoajuwon1/README.md

 #

-I am product leader with about 7+ years of experience.
+I am a product leader with about 7+ years of experience.
 I build production-grade data, analytics, and AI systems used in regulated, high-stakes environments.
 My work focuses on applied AI, analytics platforms, and ML-enabled decision systems across healthcare, fintech, and infrastructure.
 I ship systems that move revenue, reduce risk, and scale under compliance constraints.
 Pretty hands-on  on real code.

 #